White-collar crime: Relationship to other types of crime

-Blue-collar crime

-The types of crime committed are a function of what is available to the potential offender.
-Thus, those employed in relatively unskilled environments have fewer opportunities to exploit than those who work in situations where large financial transactions occur.
-Blue-collar crime tends to be more obvious and thus attracts more active police attention such as vandalism or shoplifting.
-In contrast, white-collar employees can incorporate legitimate and criminal behavior, thus making themselves less obvious when committing the crime.
-Therefore, blue-collar crime will more often use physical force, whereas in the corporate world, the identification of a victim is less obvious and the issue of reporting is complicated by a culture of commercial confidentiality to protect shareholder value.
-It is estimated that a great deal of white-collar crime is undetected or, if detected, it is not reported.

 Corporate crime

 Corporate crime benefits the corporation (company or other type of business organization), rather than individuals.
-It may, however, result from decisions of high-ranking individuals within the corporation.
+It may, however, result from the decisions of high-ranking individuals within the corporation.
 Corporations are not, unlike individuals, litigated in criminal courts, which means the term "crime" does not really apply.
-Litigation usually takes place in civil courts or by institutions with jurisdiction over specific types of offences, such as the U.S. Securities and Exchange Commission that litigates violations of financial market and investment statutes.
+Litigation usually takes place in civil courts or by institutions with jurisdiction over specific types of offences, such as the U.S. Securities and Exchange Commission which litigates violations of financial market and investment statutes.

 State-corporate crime

+State-corporate crime is “illegal or socially injurious actions that occur when one or more institutions or political governance pursue a goal in direct cooperation with one or more institutions of economic production and distribution.”
 The negotiation of agreements between a state and a corporation will be at a relatively senior level on both sides, this is almost exclusively a white-collar "situation" which offers the opportunity for crime.
 Although law enforcement claims to have prioritized white-collar crime, evidence shows that it continues to be a low priority.

 When senior levels of a corporation engage in criminal activity using the company this is sometimes called control fraud.